 - When you’re ready to serve, fill a rocks glass with ice, then fill the glass halfway with the pomegranate punch.

-- Top off with prosecco, then garnish with orange slices, pomegranate seeds, and a mint sprig for a festive touch.
+- Top off the glass with prosecco, then garnish with orange slices, pomegranate seeds, and a mint sprig for a festive touch.

 - Opt for Cointreau if you have the budget (see if your store carries a smaller 375 ml bottle) – premium spirits make all the difference when it comes to flavor.